 - God, That’s Good! – Sweeny Todd – The Demon Barber of Fleet Street (Original Broadway Cast)

 - Think of Me – The Phantom of the Opera (Original London Cast)

-- Music of the Night – The Phantom of the Opera (Original London Cast)
+- The Music of the Night – The Phantom of the Opera (Original London Cast)

-- Nessum Dorma – Turandot, ACT III (*Luciano Pavarotti, The Three Tenors in Concert – Rome 1990) *This particular recording slays me every time.
-And it’s embarrassing to be crying alone in the Sportage while in the ferry line, but whatever…
+- Nessum Dorma – Turandot, ACT III (*Luciano Pavarotti, The Three Tenors in Concert – Rome 1990) *This particular recording of this piece slays me every And it’s embarrassing to be crying alone in the Sportage while in the ferry line, but whatever…